 Mobile Payments Can Have an Impact On Your Finances

 As mobile payments become more popular over the next few years, it’s important that you know what impact it can have on your finances.
-If you’re using credit cards (which I don’t recommend), mobile payment apps are not going to help you manage them any better.
+If you’re using credit cards (which I don’t recommend), mobile payment apps are not going to help you manage your finances any better.
 In fact, you might even end up spending more.

 I think the security of mobile payments is a good improvement over a physical credit card, but if you’ve been undisciplined with your spending in the past, you certainly won’t make any better spending decisions with this method of payment.
 Just because you can keep track of your balances better doesn’t mean you will suddenly develop better spending habits overall.